 And oh man, it comes loaded with features too.
 Naturally, Chromecast functionality is already built in, but it also comes with other connectivity methods including Wi-Fi, Bluetooth, Spotify Connect, DLNA, and AirPlay.
 Basically, it will connect to just about anything, and it delivers gorgeous sound quality with 24-bit 192kHz high definition audio.

 Personally, though I think most people would want the Riva Festival speaker, I’m ranking the JBL Playlist as the best of the best, because it offers great value.
-It simply has too many good features to ignore at such a modest mid-range price of $150.
+It simply has too many good features to ignore at such a modest mid-range price.
 Nevertheless, if you like investing in your entertainment hardware and won’t accept anything less than the best, the Riva Festival is undoubtedly the way to go.